solarsailer/matthieuoger.com/content/posts/2015-09-27-semicolon-comma-programming.md

 date: "2015-09-27"

 title: Compilation by a thousand semicolons and commas

+excerpt: "Something I like in most modern programming languages is that they tend to ditch semicolons completely — semicolons are a nuisance, a waste of time, a source of (easily fixable) errors, ugly and unnecessary."
 ---

 Something I like in most modern programming languages is that they tend to ditch semicolons completely.